 The architecture is stunning.

 BUT if you are looking for a similar view but not quite as daunting (read that as terrifying for me), you should check out the view from the duomo, Siena‘s gorgeous cathedral (as seen in the picture above)!
 The view from the top of the baptistry is just perfect.
 You can see Tuscany in all of its glory with love Siena surrounding you too.
-But the Duomo is a glorious site in itself.
-The fascade is striking in its contrasting colors.
-Once insides, the dome and the lovely tiled floor just add to experience.
+But the Duomo is a glorious sight in itself.
+The facade is striking in its contrasting colors.
+Once insides, the dome, and the lovely tiled floor just add to the experience.

 Be sure that when you visit the Duomo, you wear clothes that are covering your shoulders and your legs above your knee.
 They do provide these covers to wear if you don’t happen to have appropriate attire but I always felt like it was a sign of respect to be prepared.

 One more great point of architecture is the Fontebranda.
 I went by one afternoon and it is not a fountain that you would expect!
 According to Walks of Italy,